3 Simple Ways to Report Spam on Google Business Profile

 It may be hard to tell if it’s a suite within a bigger building, but sometimes you can tell if the listing is fake by just checking the building’s outside through Live View.

-3. Submit a Business Redressal Complaint Form
+Option #3: Submit a Business Redressal Complaint Form

 If you come across cases where a certain business has multiple spam listings, you’ll want to submit a Business Redressal Complaint Form to Google Business Profile.
-These forms should not be filled out for small discrepancies like keyword stuffing in one local listings.
+These forms should not be filled out for small discrepancies like keyword stuffing in one local listing.

 Instead, the Redressal Complaint Form is meant for serious fraudulent activity in the Local Pack.
 If you do find spam that qualifies, Google requests that these forms: